erikerlandson/erikerlandson.github.com/source/_posts/2018-05-27-the-gradient-and-hessian-of-the-smooth-max-over-functions.markdown

 For example, maybe you are doing gradient descent, or convex optimization, etc, and you need a variant on "maximum" that has a defined gradient.
 The smooth maximum function has both a defined gradient and Hessian, and in this post I derive them.

-I am using the logarith-based definition of smooth-max, shown here:
+I am using the [logarithm-based](https://www.johndcook.com/blog/2010/01/13/soft-maximum/) definition of smooth-max, shown here:

 ![eq1](/assets/images/smoothmax/eq1.png)